Cretan resistance: History

-Communication by boat with Egypt was established as a means of evacuating British and Dominion soldiers who had been trapped on Crete and for bringing in supplies and men to liaise with Cretan resistance fighters.
-After the local British intelligence officer and resistance co-ordinator John Pendlebury had been executed by the Germans during the Battle of Crete, "Monty" Woodhouse, who had been appointed director of the SOE in Heraklion, made contact with civilians.
+Communication by boat with Egypt was established as a means of evacuating British and Dominion soldiers who were trapped on Crete and for bringing in supplies and men to liaise with Cretan resistance fighters.
+The local British intelligence officer and resistance co-ordinator John Pendlebury, who had been instrumental in mobilizing and preparing the local clan chiefs, prior to the invasion, was executed by the Germans during the Battle of Crete.
+After this, "Monty" Woodhouse, who had been appointed director of the SOE in Heraklion, made contact with civilians.
 He approached a young high school student named George Doundoulakis after observing his keen knowledge as a Greek interpreter in Archanes during the Battle of Crete.
 He asked him to support SOE in hiding and assisting British and Dominion soldiers who were unable to be evacuated.
 Doundoulakis formed an underground organisation under the auspices of the SOE, along with his brother, Helias Doundoulakis.

 Doundoulakis' organisation led to two major accomplishments: the destruction of the Kastelli Airfield, orchestrated by the SOE along with his friend Kimon Zografakis, and the destruction by the RAF of a German convoy destined to resupply Field Marshal Erwin Rommel in September 1942.
 After the war, George Doundoulakis was awarded the King's Medal for Courage in the Cause of Freedom from Great Britain for his services and assisting in the evacuation and safety of British and Dominion stragglers from Crete.

 The non-communist wing was formed under the name National Organization of Crete (EOK) (with Andreas Papadakis as leader).
-Other resistance figures included Petrakogiorgis, whose SOE's code name was "Selfridge," and Manolis Bandouvas, whose code name was "Bo-peep".
+Other resistance figures included Petrakogiorgis, whose SOE's code name was "Selfridge," and Manolis Bandouvas, codenamed "Bo-peep".

 Both had their contacts in EOK, and SOE.
-When Dunbabin was replaced by Patrick Leigh Fermor, known to the Cretans as “Michalis”, George Doundoulakis continued his intelligence gathering.
+When Dunbabin was replaced by Patrick Leigh Fermor, known to the Cretans as "Michalis", George Doundoulakis continued his intelligence gathering.
 George Doundoulakis, John Androulakis, and Leigh Fermor, along with guerrilla leader Manolis Bandouvas, would take refuge within the mountainous SOE hideouts of Mount Ida.
 Leigh Fermor became renowned after the war in the British book and film, Ill Met by Moonlight, for his abduction of German General Kreipe from Crete.
 Following Doundoulakis' exit from Crete to join the American Office of Strategic Services (OSS), he handed off leadership of the organisation he initiated to Mikis Akoumianakis, son of the caretaker at Knossos.
 Akoumianakis, known by his SOE code name "Minoan Mike," would later partake in the kidnapping of General Kreipe from Crete.

-Leigh Fermor has said of the Cretan resistance that if it had not been for their resolve, the Battle of Crete would have been over more quickly and the SOE's operations greatly curtailed.
+Leigh Fermor has said of the Cretan resistance that if it had not been for their resolve, the Battle of Crete would have ended sooner and the SOE's operations would have been greatly curtailed.
 It was solely due to their cohesiveness, not found anywhere else in Europe, that the SOE was able to move about the island essentially at will: